Introduction

 The command upgrades all installed packages.
 It also removes any packages if that is needed to upgrade the whole system.
 The full-upgrade

-is often done at the distribution release's life cycle end.
+is often done at the end of the distribution release's life cycle.

 sudo apt full-upgrade